The Circus (Take That album): Commercial performance

 The album reached number one in Ireland and the UK with The Circus selling 133,000 copies on its first day of release in the UK.
-In the United Kingdom, the album sold 306,000 copies (going platinum) in the first four days of release, making The Circus the fastest-selling album of the year.
+It then sold one million copies in 18 days.
 The album reached the top of the UK album charts on 7 December 2008 with total first-week sales of 432,490, the third highest opening sales week in UK history.
 The album debuted at #3 on the Irish Albums Chart and a week later rose to number one.
 On Friday 19 December 2008, the album had sold 1 million copies sold by its 19th day in UK shops, making it the second fastest album in the UK to reach 1 million copies, behind Oasis's Be Here Now in 1997.

 The album stayed on top of the UK Albums Chart for five weeks and became one of the biggest selling albums of 2008 in the UK.
 The album has been certified double platinum in Europe (including the UK and Ireland) for sales in excess of two million copies, and was the 27th best-selling album worldwide in 2008 according to the IFPI.
 Since its release in December 2008, the album has spent 73 weeks (one year, five months and one week) in the top 100 of the UK Albums Chart.